Frequently Asked Questions

 When will I find out who my roommate is?

-Move-in for new students is Saturday, August 23, 2014, between 9am - 11am.
-Further details about move-in and Orientation will be sent to students throughout the summer.Do I need extra long or extra deep sheets?
+Move-in for new students is to be determined.
+Residence Life, Orientation and Welcome Week Teams are busy making preparations and we will have this information posted soon!
+Details about move-in and Orientation will be sent to students throughout the summer.Do I need extra long or extra deep sheets?

 No. Standard twin size sheets.